twitter/pelikan/_posts/2016-05-25-separation-concerns.md

 3. one or more syscalls to set socket as nonblocking unless a more efficient API such as `accept4` is available, other attributes such as `keepalive` still need to be set separately;
-4. another syscall to add the socket needs to the right event loop, if the right event loop runs on a different thread, inter-thread communication is required.
+4. another syscall to add the socket to the right event loop, and if the right event loop runs on a different thread, inter-thread communication is required.

 That amounts to at least 2 syscalls per connection, but often quite a few more.